Reign of Terror (film): Production

 In August 1948, Wanger signed a deal with Cummings to star in the film.
-In order to get him, the movie became a co-production with Cummings' own company, United Californian.
+To get him, the movie became a co-production with Cummings' own company, United Californian.
 Arlene Dahl was borrowed from MGM.

-Producer Walter Wanger, director Anthony Mann, cinematographer John Alton, and production designer William Cameron Menzies used their combined talents to make a low budget "epic" using Broadway stars and shooting on sets only costing $40,000.
+Producer Walter Wanger, director Anthony Mann, cinematographer John Alton, and production designer William Cameron Menzies used their combined talents to make a low-budget "epic" using Broadway stars and shooting on sets only costing $40,000.

-It was the first collaboration between Mann and Philip Yordan.
-Yordan said the original script by Aeneas MacKenzie was "nothing but speeches, Robespierre and all this."
-He told Mann "you can't follow the script unless you're a student of the French Revolution" so he suggested the story be simplified to be about Cummings tracking down a book containing the names of anti-Revolutionaries before Robespierre could get it.
+It was the first collaboration between Mann and Philip Yordan, who said the original script by Aeneas MacKenzie was "nothing but speeches, Robespierre and all this."
+He told Mann, "you can't follow the script unless you're a student of the French Revolution", so he suggested the story be simplified to be about Cummings tracking down a book containing the names of anti-Revolutionaries before Robespierre could get it.